ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 prove, and report inconsistencies between different servers.

-A Roughtime server guarantees that the timestamp included in the response to a query is generated after the reception of the query and prior to the transmission of the associated response.
+A Roughtime server guarantees that the timestamp included in the response to a request is generated after the reception of the request and prior to the transmission of the associated response.
 If the time response from a server is not consistent with time responses from other servers, this indicates server error or intentional malfeasance that can be reported and potentially used to impeach the server.